List of all U-boats

-At 21.07 hours, the boat was attacked by a Liberator (224 Sqdn RAF/H) west of Stadlandet, Norway.
-The AA fire was temporarily silenced by the front gunner, but the six depth charges fell on the starboard side and apparently only caused minor damage.
+At 21.07 hours, the boat was attacked by a B-24 Liberator (224 Sqdn RAF/H) west of Stadlandet, Norway.
+The AA fire was temporarily silenced by the front gunner, but the six depth charges fell on the starboard side, apparently causing only minor damage.
 U-867 kept firing at the circling aircraft and then escaped by diving, leaving a small patch of oil behind.
-Both diesels of the U-boat had been disabled in heavy weather the day before and it was heading for the coast when attacked.
+Both diesel engines had been disabled in heavy weather the day before and the boat was making for the coast when attacked.
 (Sources: BdU KTB/ADM199-1786)

 19 Sep 1944

-The sinking of U-867: On 17 September, both diesels of the boat had been disabled in heavy weather and it headed towards the coast until the batteries were almost empty, waiting for U-218, U-858 and U-1228 which were ordered to help by the BdU.
-On 18 September, U-867 and U-1228 were attacked by Liberators and the latter was forced to abort its patrol.
-At 17.37 hours on 19 September, U-867 was attacked by a Liberator (224 Sqdn RAF/Q, pilot FL H.J.
-Rayner) but the six depth charges dropped overshot.
-However, the pilot reported that the U-boat was already losing oil before the attack and dinghies were visible alongside.
-Apparently this air attack demoralized the crew that scuttled U-867 while the aircraft circled the area, spotting about 50 men in rubber dinghies.
-The nearby U-218 and U-858 both heard the detonations and headed towards it, but the latter was attacked by another Liberator at 20.10 hours.
-The large oil patch and 21 dinghies sighted by the crew of this aircraft after its attack were actually from U-867.
-Despite being so close both U-boats were unable to locate the survivors due to bad weather and the search for them was abandoned on 22 September.
+The sinking of U-867: On 17 September, both diesel engines had been disabled in heavy weather and the boat had headed towards the coast until the batteries were almost empty, waiting for U-218, U-858 and U-1228 which were ordered there to give assistance by BdU (C-i-C U-boats).
+On 18 September U-867 and U-1228 were attacked by Liberators and the latter was left damaged and forced to return to base.
+At 17.37 hrs on 19 September U-867 was found and attacked by another Liberator (224 Sqdn RAF/Q, pilot FL H.J.
+Rayner), but the six depth charges dropped overshot.
+However, the pilot reported that the U-boat was already losing oil before the attack and that dinghies were visible alongside.
+Apparently this attack had so demoralised the crew that U-867 was scuttled while the aircraft circled the area, counting some 50 men in rubber dinghies.
+U-218 and U-858 both heard the detonations from close by and headed towards the area, but the latter was attacked by another Liberator at 20.10 hrs.
+The large oil patch and 21 dinghies sighted by the crew of that aircraft following its attack on U-858 were actually from U-867.
+Despite being so close, neither U-boat was able to locate the survivors due to bad weather, and the search for them was abandoned on 22 September.
 (Sources: BdU KTB/ADM199-1786)

 2 recorded attacks on this boat.